 Behnisch ‘s architecture seeks solutions which, going beyond the’ rational ‘, touch on several levels of reality and thus have a multi – layeredness and depth.
 It is looking for solutions that provide aesthetic pleasure that will make life fun for the user.
 Intended to be a ‘happy’ architecture.
 The method leading to it is questioning and searching: partially rationally analytical, partly open by experiment for developments and coincidences, and ultimately guided by short circuits of intuition.
 Solutions are sought which can not radiate any compassion, but rather radiate an indisputability and can be regarded as a suitable framework for the (cohesive) life of humans.
 This framework should be open and constituted by the contradiction of the local divisions.
 In it, difference and deviation are to be found.
 ‘Gleichschaltung’ is not intended to be pre-structural in architecture.
 In the experience of these spaces there should not be one order which determines everything (and thus the user).
 It is not the one way but the choice of paths.

-Elisabeth Sikiaridi is a freelance architect and currently works at the TU Berlin.
+Elisabeth Sikiaridi is an architect and currently works at the TU Berlin.
 From 1988 to 1992, she worked at the Behnisch & Partner office.